NoOne4rever/Axessors/README.md

     private $field; #: +axs `:CurrentNamespaceClass::doSmth()` -> `globalNamespaceClass::doSmthElse()`
 }
 ```
-**Axessors** recognize relative class names as absolute.
-It is not a bug, just a feature, but maybe such behavior will be removed in next versions of library.
+Axessors recognize relative class names as absolute.
+It is not a bug, but maybe such behavior will be removed in next versions of library.

 #### Using short "$." syntax